scoutant/blokish/README.md

 Open-source Android implementation of the popular board game Blokus.
 With very smooth Drag & Drop user interface.

+Live on Google Play : http://play.google.com/store/apps/details?id=org.scoutant.blokish.
+More than 50.000 downloads.

-A family game involving four players and a board with 20 x 20 squares.
+Blokus is family game involving four players and a board with 20 x 20 squares.
 Like chess or checkers, it's a game for which at any time you can see your opponent's pieces.

 Each player starts with 21 pieces : 1 monomino, 1 domono, 2 triominos, 5 tetraminos and 12 pentaminos.
 It may recall you the Tetris polyominos...